P4steo/AllWords/README.md

 - ask us from list of words
 - save words in .txt file
 - download data from .txt file
-- as user we will can add new words, remove or change existed.
+- as user we will can add new words.